Skip to main content

 5. Try launching the game again

-How do I remove a game/app added with SteamTools / fix the "An error occurred while trying to remove..." error?
+Removing a game/app added with SteamTools fails with "An error occurred while trying to remove..."

 Removing games/apps added with SteamTools through the Steam UI doesn't work and gives an error.
 To actually remove them, you need to manually delete the game/app's lua file from your Steam directory.